saturncloud/examples/examples/rapids/README.md

 <img src="https://saturn-public-assets.s3.us-east-2.amazonaws.com/example-resources/rapids.png" width="400">

+[RAPIDS](https://rapids.ai/) is a collection of libraries that enable you to take advantage of NVIDIA GPUs to accelerate machine learning workflows.
+Minimal changes are required to transition from familiar pandas and scikit-learn to GPU accelerated code!
+For more information on RAPIDS, see ["Getting Started"](https://rapids.ai/start.html) in the RAPIDS docs.

+## About This Resource
-This resource provides the basics for using [RAPIDS](https://rapids.ai/) on Saturn Cloud.
+This resource provides the basics for using RAPIDS on Saturn Cloud.
 The resource is set to have a workspace server with a GPU, and three workers in a Dask cluster, each with their own GPU.
-Here are some example notebooks that walk through using a GPU with RAPIDS, scaling to a cluster with Dask, then some runtime comparisons:
+Here are some example notebooks that walk through using a GPU with RAPIDS and scaling to a cluster with Dask:

 ## [Use RAPIDS on a single GPU](01-rapids-single-gpu.ipynb)